gpuweb/WSL/Spec/source/index.rst

 Typing expressions
 """"""""""""""""""

-Literals are always well-typed and are of any type that can contain them (depending on which is required for validation to succeed).
+Literals are always well-typed and of the following right-value types:

-``true`` and ``false`` are always boolean.
+- ``true`` and ``false`` are always boolean.
+- float literals are of any floating-point right-value type
+- unsigned int literals (marked by an ``u`` at the end) are of any unsigned integer type large enough to contain them
+- int literals are of any integer type large enough to contain them

 ``null`` is always well-typed and its type can be any pointer or array reference type (depending on which is required for validation to succeed).

 The type of an expression in parentheses, is the type of the expression in the parentheses

-A comma expression is well-typed if both of its operands are well-typed and right-value types.
-In that case, its type is the type of its second operand.
+A comma expression is well-typed if both of its operands are well-typed.
+In that case, its type is the right-value type of its second operand.

 .. math::
     :nowrap: